ariyachlt/Intro_IM/April13/README.md

 </p>

 ## Description
+This week's production assignment was to make a simple game that involves some kind of communication between Arduino and Processing.
+I

 ## Instructions
 1. Calibrate the photoresistor when the game starts (credits to Chinonyerem) by placing your fingers on and off the photoresistor.
 The user has up to 5 seconds to do so.
 If calibration failed, a defualt mapping range is set.